 All these words. another failed attempt to point to what cannot be said.
 A pointing finger does not know the moon.
 Only this Knowing itself knows what is being pointed to, and it knows because it knows that it knows.
 Without any agency at all.

 Prior to all words, ideas, sense or sensation, is this knowing, without object or other.
-Still just words, knowing simply is, and knows that it is.
+And still just words.
+Knowing simply is, and knows that it is.
 It is what writes these words, it is what hears these words, and it is what groks these words.

 This knowing is you and I and all of life, and all of the universe.
 And, paradoxically, this knowing or awareness that is all of us, all of life and all of the universe is simultaneously knowing it is also, uniquely, each of us, each aspect of life, and each aspect of the universe.